One of the technical areas of piano tuning, the

 equal frequency ratios between the adjacent notes.
 These are the

-perceived as being the same distance apart.
+being the same distance apart.

-composers care what key?
+classical composers care what key?
 The answer lies in the historical

 temperaments of that era.
 There are many references to the